Berrien County commissioners send message to state on regionalizing COVID-19 approach - Leader Publications

 The commissioners noted the downward trend of COVID-19 in the area, and recognized front-line workers, first responders, citizens and business owners who have followed mitigation measures, according to the opening of resolution B2102151.

 “The Berrien County Board of Commissioners addressed the need to regionalize the response to COVID-19 in a letter to Gov. Whitmer in April of 2020, recognizing that what is necessary of some areas of our state may not be necessary in southwest Michigan,” said the resolution.
-“Those of us in border counties have seen a magnified effect on our economy due to our citizens being able to drive a short distance to Indiana where the restrictions are less.”
+“Those of us in border counties have seen a magnified effect on our economy due to our citizens being able to drive a short distance to Indiana, where the restrictions are less.”

-In closing of the resolution, the commissioners called on the governor to implement a new, regional approach to mitigation techniques.
-That values local input, takes cases, vaccinations, seasonality and the regional differences into consideration, and sets clear benchmarks for the easing of restriction on businesses of the public to follow.”
+In closing of the resolution, the commissioners called on the governor to implement a new, regional approach to mitigation techniques “that values local input, takes cases, vaccinations, seasonality and the regional differences into consideration, and sets clear benchmarks for the easing of restriction on businesses of the public to follow.”

 Resolution B2102317 outlines the loose timeline of restaurant closures, beginning with the arrival of COVID-19 and the heavy mandates in March 2020.
 The discussion came to light in the last meeting when commissioners were made aware the current restaurant restrictions, including 25 percent capacity limits and closing by 10 p.m., were extended quietly to remain in place until March 29.